biehla/attifud/README.md

 ### 📘 Get Started

-- Click "Use this template" in Github, then open the project in Godot Engine.
+- Click [Use this template](https://github.com/new?template_name=TakinGodotTemplate&template_owner=TinyTakinTeller) in Github, then open the project in Godot Engine.
+- Setup [GDScript Toolkit](https://github.com/Scony/godot-gdscript-toolkit) python package to use formatter and linter plugins.

 ### ❓ FAQ